 - Provisions for the clinical trials of medical devices can be found in the State Food and Drug Administration’s Order Number 5.

-In 2014, China’s Food and Drug Administration updated several key provisions of its regulatory framework.
+In 2014, several CFDA regulations were updated.
 Important updates that affect medical device distributors and manufacturers include:

 - Class I medical devices no longer required registration.
 Rather than register a Class I device, manufacturers must file a notification with the local Chinese FDA office.